silnrsi/wstr/src/content/docs/topics/fonts/shaping-and-rendering.md

 The following technologies provide rendering support, although some also can do complex shaping.
 These smart-font systems also define font table formats:

 - [OpenType][opentype] is the industry standard for complex text rendering.
-It is supported on all platforms and by all font design and development toools.
+It is supported on all platforms and by all font design and development tools.
 - [Graphite][graphite] was developed by SIL as a more powerful alternative to the early versions of OpenType and provides both shaping and rendering.
 OpenType now meets most needs, so Graphite is only needed for highly complex scripts such as Nastaliq.
 It will be retired as soon as OpenType can evolve to accommodate all needs.
 - [Apple Advanced Typography (AAT)][aat] was the predecessor to other smart-font systems and remains supported in Harfbuzz and by Apple frameworks, although Apple also fully supports OpenType.